winwiz1/crisp-react/README.md

 ## Usage - Jamstack
 Jamstack deployments do not use the Express backend.
 Static React files are served to clients by a server supplied by Jamstack provider.
 Therefore all Jamstack deployments are vendor-specific.

-You might prefer to simplify Jamstack deployments by having a single SPA called "index".
+You might prefer to simplify deployments by having a single SPA called "index".
 This is achieved by having the following SPA configuration block:

 ```js
 /****************** Start single SPA Configuration ******************/